anon-blue/anon.blue/README.txt

 kxl.opc mx，xslkkc s，clxvkd，psfkw‘rpix；f
                                                              sdwawdaadwwwwwwwwww
 wwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwwww
-                                                                            sb i
+                                                               iiiiiiiiiiiiiiiii
-s youu  fsociety!!IF YOU SEE IT YOUR COMPUTER WILL GET FSOCIETY HAHA
+iiiiiiiiiiiiiity!!IF YOU SEE IT YOUR COMPUTER WILL GET FSOCIETY HAHA